-The Board has nominated Mark Jenkins, Nigel D.T.
-Andrews and Aren C. LeeKong for election as Class II Directors of the Company, each to serve until his successor is duly elected and qualified at the annual meeting of stockholders to be held in 2024 or until his earlier death, resignation or removal.
-The Board has also nominated William H. Wright II for election as a Class I Director of the Company, to serve until his successor is duly elected and qualified at the annual meeting of stockholders to be held in 2023 or until his earlier death, resignation or removal.
+The Board has nominated each of Linda Pace and William H. Wright, II, for election as Class I Directors of the Company, each to serve until her or his successor is duly elected and qualified at the annual meeting of stockholders to be held in 2026 or until her or his earlier death, resignation or removal.

-Mr. Jenkins currently serves as a Director of the Company.
-Mr. Jenkins is an "interested person" of the Company, as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"), because he presently serves as a Managing Director of The Carlyle Group Inc. ("Carlyle"), an affiliate of the Company.
-Mr. Jenkins is standing for election by stockholders of the Company for the first time.
+Ms. Pace currently serves as a Director of the Company.
+Ms. Pace is an "interested person" of the Company, as defined in Section 2(a)(19) of the Investment Company Act of 1940, as amended (the "1940 Act"), because she served as a Managing Director of The Carlyle Group, Inc. ("Carlyle"), an affiliate of the Company, until December 31, 2022.

-Mr. Andrews currently also serves as a Director of the Company, is the Chairman of the audit committee of our Board (the "Audit Committee") and is a member of the nominating and governance committee of our Board (the "Nominating and Governance Committee") and the compensation committee of our Board (the "Compensation Committee").
-The Board has determined that Mr. Andrews is not an "interested person" of the Company, Carlyle Global Credit Investment Management L.L.C., our investment adviser (the "Adviser" or "CGCIM"), or of any of their respective affiliates as defined in Section 2(a)(19) of the 1940 Act.
+Mr. Wright currently serves as a Director of the Company and is a member of the audit committee of our Board (the "Audit Committee"), the nominating and governance committee of our Board (the "Nominating and Governance Committee") and the compensation committee of our Board (the "Compensation Committee").
+The Board has determined that Mr. Wright is not an "interested person" of the Company, of Carlyle Global Credit Investment Management L.L.C., our investment adviser (the "Adviser" or "CGCIM"), or of any of their respective affiliates as defined in Section 2(a)(19) of the 1940 Act.